 The downside is SimpliSafe’s PINs are only four digits, which isn’t as secure as a longer PIN.

 And you can’t set PIN numbers to automatically expire.
 That means if you give a house sitter a PIN so they can water the plants while you’re on vacation, you’ll have to completely delete that PIN when you get back.
 If you don’t, they’ll still have access to your house.

 One of the coolest features of the keypad is that it has built-in defenses against would-be intruders.
 If someone enters the wrong PIN five times, the lock automatically stays locked for half an hour and sends you an alert that something fishy’s going on.

 If you’re subscribed to one of SimpliSafe’s monitoring plans, the monitoring center will call you and alert the police, if needed.

-If you subscribe to SimpliSafe’s Interactive monitoring plan, you can access your smart lock using the mobile app.
+If you subscribe to SimpliSafe’s Fast Protect™ monitoring plan, you can access your smart device using the SimpliSafe mobile app.
 This gives you the option to lock and unlock the door using your smartphone instead of the keypad.

 The best part about using the SimpliSafe app with the lock is that you’ll get instant alerts whenever the door is locked or unlocked.
 This can give you reassurance that the kiddos got home from school safely, or let you know how long the dog walker was out with your pup.